El Salvador–Haiti relations

 El Salvador and Haiti maintain bilateral relations.
-Neither country maintains a diplomatic consulate in either capitals, but the El Salvadoran embassy in Santo Domingo, Dominican Republic is accredited to Haiti.
+Neither country maintains a diplomatic consulate in either capitals, but the El Salvadoran embassy in Santo Domingo, Dominican Republic and the Dominican embassy in San Salvador is accredited to Haiti, with the Haitian embassy in Santo Domingo and the Dominican embassy in Port-au-Prince is accredited to El Salvador.

 Military and humanitarian actions

 On October 30, 2024, El Salvadoran Legislative Assembly approved a proposal to send a contingent of soldiers to Haiti under the auspices of the United Nations to handle medical evacuations.
 Patricia Aguilera, legal affairs director for the El Salvadoran Foreign Affairs Ministry, told Legislative Assembly it was part of the country’s commitment to the U.N.’s Multinational Security Support Mission in Haiti.
 On 4 and 5 January 2025, the Armed Forces of El Salvador sent 150 troops along with the Guatemalan Armed Forces to combat Haiti's escalating gang war of its worsening crisis.